 So the remarkable thing about HDT branded chicken strips is that they are 100% Australian and 100% chicken meat (not other meats, offal or grains added).
 They are only coloured a little (like any chicken meat that is not white) and pressed into strips for dog owner convenience.

-You will see that these strips eaten by Archie in the video don’t give him an incredible eating challenge (they are not as held together as beef and roo jerky) nor as hard as tuna jerky.
-But most people dont buy 100% chicken dog treats because they are the longest lasting treats on earth, they buy them for the meat content and the nutrition that 100% meat provides !
+You will see that these strips eaten by Archie in the video don’t give him an incredible eating challenge (they are not as held together like beef and roo jerky) nor as hard as tuna jerky.
+But most people don’t buy 100% chicken dog treats because they are the longest lasting treats on earth, they buy them for the meat content and the nutrition that 100% meat provides!

 That said, this one chicken strip dog treat I fed to my spoodle in this video clip takes over two minutes to eat.
 He was fed this in the middle of the day, not immediately after his morning run, nor just before dinner time when he would be the most hungry – but he was still hungry enough.

-If you want a premium chicken based meat dog treat at a very affordable price, made in Australia with Australian meat – then our HDT brand is what you need.
+If you want a premium chicken based meat dog treats at a very affordable price, made in Australia with Australian meat – then our HDT brand is what you need.